grantgasser/spectacular-cranes-data-science-checkpoints/checkpoint-3/README.md

 ## Loading the required data

-### Import our data set (Instructions)
+### Import old data set (Instructions)
-* The first thing you should do is download `SQLScriptMapping.sql` from the repository which contains mapping of allegation data.
+* The first thing you should do is download `LoadDataSQLScript.sql` from the repository which contains mapping of allegation data.
 You can copy the file from your machine and store it in **Downloads**.
 You can make a copy of the one in you current folder or download it from the [github repo](https://github.com/grantgasser/spectacular-cranes-data-science-checkpoints/tree/master/checkpoint3).

 **NOTE:** Be sure to store this in the **Downloads** folder (you want to avoid spaces in your file path).
 Make sure you   unzip the file after downloading (can usually do so by just clicking on the folder).